pratikthakre3820/IndianPremierLeague-Analysis/README.md

 # IndianPremierLeague-Analysis

 #Welcome to Data Analysis in Python
 In this tutorial, We will see how to get started with Data Analysis in Python.
-The Python packages that we use in this notebook are:
+The Python packages that we use in this notebook are.

 numpy
 pandas